JuliaSmoothOptimizers/PartiallySeparableNLPModels.jl/docs/src/tutorial.md

 ```math
  f(x) = \sum_{i=1}^N f_i (U_i x) , \; f_i : \R^{n_i} \to \R, \; U_i \in \R^{n_i \times n},\; n_i \ll n,
 ```
-as the sum of element functions $f_i$.
+as a sum of element functions $f_i$.

-PartiallySeparableNLPModels.jl relies on [ExpressionTreeForge.jl](https://github.com/JuliaSmoothOptimizers/ExpressionTreeForge.jl) to detect the partially-separable structure and defines the suitable partitioned structures using [PartitionedStructures.jl](https://github.com/JuliaSmoothOptimizers/PartitionedStructures.jl) and [PartitionedVectors.jl](https://github.com/paraynaud/PartitionedVectors.jl).
+PartiallySeparableNLPModels.jl relies on [ExpressionTreeForge.jl](https://github.com/JuliaSmoothOptimizers/ExpressionTreeForge.jl) to detect the partially-separable structure.
+Then, it defines suitable partitioned structures using [PartitionedStructures.jl](https://github.com/JuliaSmoothOptimizers/PartitionedStructures.jl) and [PartitionedVectors.jl](https://github.com/paraynaud/PartitionedVectors.jl).
 Any `NLPModels` from PartiallySeparableNLPModels.jl rely on `PartitionedVector <: AbstractVector` instead of `Vector`.
-Howver, as a user, you need only define an `NLPModel`, for instance, one may use an `ADNLPModel`:
+Any model from PartiallySeparableNLPModels.jl may be defined either from a `ADNLPModel` or a `MathOptNLPModel`.
+Let starts with an example using an `ADNLPModel` (`MathOptNLPModel` will follow):
 ```@example PSNLP
 using PartiallySeparableNLPModels, ADNLPModels